-The Church Club’s Liddell Young Adult Service Award
+The Church Club’s Liddell Award for Young Adult Service

 Liddell Award Winners